 - Listening skills, pronunciation skills, and speaking skills are assessed in the last section.

 In order to fully test the Speechling platform, I decided to go all in by starting as a complete beginner.
 I chose the first level.

-Within this tab you can select different types of exercises, from flashcards, dictation, listening practice, and quizzes.
+Within this tab, you can select different exercises, from flashcards, dictation, speaking and listening practice, and quizzes.
 The dashboard summarizes your set up, what language you’re learning, what module you’re working on, and your progress.

-These settings can be changed to suit your learning style and preferences if you wish.
+You can change these settings to suit your learning style and preferences if you wish.
 Overall, the dashboard is user-friendly and easy to understand.
-I even find the user interface a bit over-simplistic, but this is a minor point.
+I even find the user interface over-simplistic, but this is a minor point.

 There is something like a library here.
 There is a phrasebook section with useful expressions for life and travel; Foundations, to learn vocabulary; Core Curriculum, to practice vocabulary in context; and Conversations, to practice this skill in context.

 This section keeps track of your interactions with your coach, including back-and-forth messages and feedback on your pronunciation.

 Note that the Settings option is also a tab on the top bar, with the same options to set up your preferences as the ones under the Toolbox.